solehudinmq/jojo_encrypted/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile ( minimum ruby version is 2.5.0 ):

 ```ruby
 gem 'jojo_encrypted'